ali-hajeb/Pure-JS-Todo-List/README.md

 # Pure-JS-Todo-List
-A simple todo list build by pure JS, HTML and CSS.
+A simple todo list built by pure JS, HTML and CSS.

 ## Usage
 After cloning the repository, open index.html.